downloadpgm/spark_own_documentation/Spark main components.md

 ## Cluster Manager

-■ Purpose is to allocate physical resources (CPU and memory) that can execute logical code.
+■ Its purpose is to allocate physical resources (CPU and memory) that can execute logical code.

 ■ It has to deal with following requirements:
-1) scalability (adding hardware resources, especially in a network, we introduce complexity to the system)
+1) scalability (adding hardware resources, specially in a network, we introduce complexity to the system)
 2) durability (being resilient to failures both on any single machine, and on failures between machines, or with degraded performance)
 3) availability (system remains operational even failures of individual components without interruption of service, with dynamic addition and loss of resources)